HomeMy WebLinkAbout1936-06-09 512

 Mr. Ross moved that the witness fees be paid from the

-Haw Dept. appropriation.
+Law Dept. appropriation.
 Mr. Giroux seconded the motion

 and it was so voted.

-Letter was received from
+Letter was received from Commissioner Flynn of the

-State Dept. of Public Welfare
+State Dept. of Public Welfare stating that he was Veterans

-recommending that veterans on
+recommending that veterans on relief who will receive a on relief

-bonus be not dropped from the
+bonus be not dropped from the relief rolls.
+The Clerk

-was instructed to send a copy
+was instructed to send a copy of the letter to the

 Welfare Agent.

-At 6:30 P.M., the Town Counsel and the Supt. of
+At 6:30 P.M. , the Town Counsel and the Supt. of Ryder

-Public Works appeared before the Board and discussed
+Public Works appeared before the Board and discussed Drainage

-the•Ryder Drainage Case.
+the Ryder Drainage Case. case.

-At 7:00 P.M., Mr. Edward E. Bates of the W.P.A.
+At 7:00 P .M., Mr. Edward E. Bates of the W.P.A.

 appeared before the Board relative to the construction